Gov. Edwards praises La.’s citizens, remarks on state’s low unemployment rate

 BATON ROUGE, La.
-(BRPROUD) – State leaders announced on Tuesday, July 26, that Louisiana’s unemployment rate has significantly improved.
+(BRPROUD) – State leaders announced Tuesday (July 26) that Louisiana’s unemployment rate is significantly improved.

 According to the Louisiana Workforce Commission (LWC), the current number of unemployed people as a percentage of the labor force is 3.8 percent, which is the lowest unemployment rate in state history.